Cipscis/orange-twist/README.md

 * `npm run server` runs a Node.js server on the port specified in the [`.env`](#env) file, using [Express](https://expressjs.com/).

-* `npm run build` compiles CSS files using [sass](https://www.npmjs.com/package/sass), then compiles TypeScript and bundles JavaScript using [the TypeScript compiler](https://www.typescriptlang.org/docs/handbook/compiler-options.html).
+* `npm run build` compiles CSS files using [sass](https://www.npmjs.com/package/sass), then typechecks TypeScript using [the TypeScript compiler](https://www.typescriptlang.org/docs/handbook/compiler-options.html) and bundles TypeScript and any JavaScript using [esbuild](https://esbuild.github.io/).

 * `npm run watch` compiles both CSS and TypeScript+JavaScript files just like `npm run build`, but in watch mode so any further changes will result in recompilation.
+Also runs any configured tests suites in watch mode.

 * `npm run lint` lints all JavaScript and TypeScript files using [eslint](https://www.npmjs.com/package/eslint) and all SCSS files using [stylelint](https://www.npmjs.com/package/stylelint).

 * `npm start` runs both the `server` and `watch` tasks simultaneously.

-* `npm test` typechecks TypeScript files, then runs any configured test suites using [Jest](https://jestjs.io/).
+* `npm test` runs any configured test suites using [Jest](https://jestjs.io/).
+* `npm run testWatch` runs any configured test suites using [Jest](https://jestjs.io/) in watch mode.

 ### .env